Violations (Star Trek: The Next Generation): Plot

 The Federation starship Enterprise conveys a delegation of Ullians to Calder IV.
-Tarmin, their leader, explains that Ullians are telepathic historians who conduct their research by retrieving long forgotten memories, and demonstrating this on volunteers by helping Keiko O'Brien recall a lost childhood memory, and revealing Dr. Crusher is thinking about her first kiss.
-Tarmin continues to explain that their abilities require years of training, and his son Jev, also part of the delegation, has not yet reached his potential.
-Jev is upset at this implication and leaves.
-Counselor Deanna Troi follows and talks to him, pointing out that her own mother, Lwaxana Troi, is also quite overbearing.
-After finding a common bond, Troi leaves for her quarters.
-While there, she recalls a romantic interlude with Commander William Riker, but as the memory gets more intense, Riker begins to assault Deanna, ignoring Deanna's screams of "No!".
+Tarmin, their leader, explains that Ullians are telepathic historians who retrieve long-forgotten memories.
+Tarmin adds that their abilities require years of training, and his son Jev, also part of the delegation, has not yet reached his potential.
+Jev is upset and leaves.
+Counselor Deanna Troi talks to Jev, pointing out that her mother, Lwaxana Troi, is also overbearing.
+After Troi returns to her quarters, she recalls a romantic interlude with Commander William Riker, but as the memory becomes more intense, Riker assaults Deanna.
 Suddenly, Riker is replaced by Jev.
-Troi screams out in pain and collapses, later to be found in a coma.
+Troi screams out in pain and is later found in a coma.

-Riker speaks to Jev as the last person seen talking to Troi, and asks if he would submit to medical tests to make sure the Ullians do not carry any harmful toxins or pathogens.
-Jev agrees, but later Riker suffers from a similar flashback and also collapses.
-Dr. Crusher's tests reveal nothing, but her scans of Troi and Riker show an electropathic activity typical of a rare neurological disorder, Iresine Syndrome.
+Riker speaks to Jev as the last person seen talking to Troi, and asks whether he would submit to medical tests to make sure the Ullians do not carry any harmful toxins or pathogens.
+Jev agrees, but later Riker experiences a flashback and also collapses.
+Dr. Crusher's scans of Troi and Riker show electropathic activity typical of a rare neurological disorder, Iresine Syndrome.
 Captain Picard asks the Ullians if they would allow for further scanning, which Tarmin agrees to.
-None of the Ullians, nor any of their volunteers during the demonstration, show this disorder.
-Later, Dr. Crusher succumbs to a similar flashback, and Picard puts Lt.
+None of the Ullians, nor any of their volunteers, exhibit this disorder.
+Dr. Crusher later succumbs to a flashback, and Picard puts Lt.
 Commander Data and Chief Engineer Geordi La Forge in charge of the investigation.
-Following Dr. Crusher's research, Geordi looks to other cases of Iresine Syndrome in Federation records, eventually discovering two that occurred on Hurada III while a Ullian delegation was present.
-Picard requests the Ullians to confine themselves to quarters until they resolve the issue.
+Following Dr. Crusher's research, Geordi looks to other cases of Iresine Syndrome in Federation records, eventually discovering two that occurred while a Ullian delegation was present.